Skip to Main Content

 Niche and Fragmented Industries

 For niche or fragmented industries, think about who cares about the industry.
-It might not be gathered all nicely and packaged for you.
-You may need to rely on industry experts using First Research’s web links described above.
+Data and analysis might not be gathered and packaged for you.
+You may need to rely on industry experts identified in First Research’s websites and acronyms section for that industry.
 Business news and articles will also help by looking for similar products, competitors, ideas, etc.

 Market Research Databases